Teacher's Guide: Event Objects Notes

 Sprite

-constructor, e.g.,box = new Sprite("<input>")
+constructor, e.g.,inputBox = new Sprite("<input>")

-To attach the event listener to the specific page element, rather than the entire document (which is the default), simply use dot notation:
+To attach the event listener to the specific page element, rather than the entire document (which is the default), simply use dot notation

 property reflects modifier keys such as shift.
 You should use conditional logic in your callback to test for when the enter / return button is pressed (i.e., whene.keyCode==13